sbormann/ioBroker.iqontrol/README.md

 ### dev
 * (sbormann) Added ADDITIONAL_CONTROLS as universal datapoint to define an array of additional control items that will be displayed inside dialog.
 * (sbormann) Added possibility to renderViews and openDialogs via popup-buttons and postMessage-commands for iframes.
+* (sbormann) Changed behaviour of url-parameter home (this will now also change the link of the first toolbar entry) and added new url-parameter renderView.

 ### 1.2.6 (2020-09-27)
 * (sbormann) Scroll to element when deactivating fullScreen.